 - More detailed LCD: Has a higher resolution rear screen (230k vs 120k dots).

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.

 - Less heavy: Has a lower weight (by 430g or 27 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (2200 versus 500) out of a single battery charge.

 - More affordable: Was introduced into a lower priced category (31 percent cheaper at launch).

 - More modern: Reflects 5 years and 4 months of technical progress since the 1D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 1D Mark III is the clear winner of the contest (8 : 2 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the 1D Mark III is the clear winner of the contest (10 : 2 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.